berlinonline/ckanext-datasetsnippets/README.md

 This is the dataset detail endpoint of the snippet API, which is equivalent to `/dataset/<id>` in the regular CKAN UI.
 `<id>` is the name or id of a dataset.

+### Parameters

+Both endpoints allow a `root_breadcrumb` parameter to set the root element of the breadcrumb returned in the snippets.
+The `root_breadcrumb`-URL-parameter takes precedence over the `datasetsnippets.default_root_breadcrumb` config (see below).

 ## Configuration

 The plugin introduces two configuration options: